Taylor921/Arduino-LDR-Application/README.md

 * [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/overview)

 ## Autodesk Fusion360
 [Fusion 360](https://www.autodesk.com/products/fusion-360/students-teachers-educators) was used to create the design file for the 3D-printed light sensor IoT case.
 For this project, 100 mm x 75 mm x 50 mm dimensions were used, but slightly smaller dimensions would be acceptable.
 The case consisted of two parts, a base and a lid, that conjoined by means of snap connections on either side of the case.
-The case also a micro-usb port built-in, along with a hole for the photoresistor.
+The case also had a hole for a micro-usb connection to the IoT, along with a hole for the photoresistor to record data.
 ![Imgur](https://i.imgur.com/LfwjFG7.png)

 ## thinger.io